bjohnson05/BooksAndPapers/README.md

 # BooksAndPapers
 ## E-Book Repository
-Here we have some books that can be used for classes.
+Here we have some books that should be used *ONLY* for my CMSI for classes.

-Warning, "Here there be dragons..."

 These books and papers were all found using links to free or open-source sites, and are thus believed to *NOT* be infringing on anyone.
 If there are problems